 Even though the art varies by a decade it appears aged to the same extent: light tan throughout with some browning at the edges.

 The design has advanced this volume from the previous WAH Productions works.
 A bright full-colour cover and bright endpapers.
 An engaging font on the title page, colophon and introduction.
 And cover art as chapter dividers when available.

 Production is excellent: sewn binding of heavy matte paper stock.
-The book lays flat when the center smoothed, except for where the signatures are glued.
+The book lays flat when the center is smoothed, except for where the signatures are glued.
 The book comes in a white padded envelope with a black and white sticker showing an interior image with title, price, UPC, ISBN, and publisher.

-Because of the limited print run WAH Productions switched printers and a cardboard case for the book was not available.
+Because of the limited print run, WAH Productions switched printers and a cardboard case for the book was not available.
 Thus the padded envelope.

 I found two spelling mistakes in The Young King.
-Altar was spelled Alter (see interior 9 and 12 above).
+Altar was spelled Alter (see interiors 9 and 12 above).
 Once in pencil on the page and once in the newly inked dialogue, so Russell must have spelled it incorrectly and Showman followed.
 I checked Wilde’s original text to confirm it’s Altar and then checked the NBM Volume 2 and it’s Altar.

 Russell’s adaptations of Wilde’s fairy tales are among my favourite of his work, and this collects the bulk.
 If you’re a fan and looking for the others they appear in P. Craig Russell’s Murder Mysteries and Other Stories Gallery Edition.
 Sadly no The Happy Prince in AE format has been published, and as Russell notes in his introduction he’s still working on The Fisherman and His Soul.